reliablyhq/documentation/docs/guides/how-it-works/report-templates/index.md

 ### Service Level Result

-The Service Level result show the results of the SLI collection.
-This consists of the **Actual** level acheived in the period and the **Delta**.
-The **Delta** is the difference between the Actual and the Objective.
+The Service Level result shows the results of the SLI collection.
+This consists of the **actual** level achieved in the period and the **Delta**.
+The **Delta** is the difference between the actual measurement and the Objective.

-For example if the Actual measure is 98% avaiablity and the Objective is 100%, then the Delta will be 2%.
+For example, if the actual measure is 98% availability and the Objective is 100%, then the Delta will be 2%.
 The **SloIsMet** flag indicates if the SLO has been met during this measurement period.

 ```go
 type ServiceLevelResult struct {